 Let’s dive into the 10 actionable steps that you can use right away to stand out from your colleagues without upsetting your colleagues or come across as pushy.

-A less well known effect of dressing up is that dressing formally can help you focus and improve your confidence.
+A less well-known effect of dressing up is that dressing formally can help you focus and improve your confidence.

 By dressing up for work, you are effectively doing yourself two favors simultaneously to influence both your work performance and the impression you give.

-People who arrive and leave work on time is often seen as someone who is responsible and competent in what you do.
+People who arrive and leave work on time is often seen as someone responsible and competent in what you do.
 It is important to note that this works for both arriving and leaving work.
 The effect of arriving to work on time is very well known – you will come across as disorganized and lack of commitment to work.